NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [/td]
 [td]Hard
 [/td]
 [td]Determines the pity algorithm to use.
-See the Pity Modes section below [/td]
+See the Pity Modes section below.
+[/td]
 [/tr]
 [tr]